GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ~~~
 {: #fig-mc-client-limits-format title="MC_LIMITS Frame Format"}

-The sequence number is implicitly 0 before the first MC_LIMITS frame from the client, and increases by 1 each new frame that's sent.
-Newer frames override older ones.
+MC_LIMITS frames contain the following fields:

+* Client Limits Sequence Number: The sequence number of this limits update.
+  Before the first MC_LIMITS frame from the client, the implicit Client Limits Sequence Number is 0.
+The first MC_LIMITS frame sent by the client MUST use Client Limits Sequence Number 1, and each subsequent MC_LIMITS frame MUST increase the Client Limits Sequence Number by 1.
+  An MC_LIMITS frame MUST NOT use Client Limits Sequence Number 0.

+* Reserved: Reserved bits for future use.
-The 6 Reserved bits MUST be set to 0 by the client and MUST be ignored by the server.
+  These bits MUST be set to 0 by the client and MUST be ignored by the server.
-These are reserved to advertise future capabilities.

-IPv6 Channels Allowed is a 1-bit field set to 1 if IPv6 channels can be joined and 0 if IPv6 channels cannot be joined.
+* IPv4 Channels Allowed: A 1-bit field set to 1 if the client currently permits the server to request joins for IPv4 channels, and set to 0 otherwise.

-IPv4 Channels Allowed is a 1-bit field set to 1 if IPv4 channels can be joined and 0 if IPv4 channels cannot be joined.
+* IPv6 Channels Allowed: A 1-bit field set to 1 if the client currently permits the server to request joins for IPv6 channels, and set to 0 otherwise.

-It is valid for both IPv4 Channels Allowed and IPv6 Channels Allowed to be set to zero simultaneously.
-This indicates that the client does not currently permit joining multicast channels using either IP address family.
-This does not disable support for this extension on the connection and does not prevent the client from later sending an MC_LIMITS frame that permits one or both address families.

-After receiving an MC_LIMITS frame, the server MUST NOT send MC_JOIN for a channel whose address family is not currently allowed by the client.
-If a client receives such an MC_JOIN responds as described in {{flow-control}}.
-If the client is currently joined to one or more channels that are no longer allowed by the updated limits, the server MUST send an MC_LEAVE frame for those channels unless it has already received MC_STATE indicating that the client has left those channels.

-Max Aggregate Rate allowed across all joined channels is in Kibps.
+* Max Aggregate Rate: The maximum aggregate rate, in Kibps, allowed across all channels that the client is concurrently requested to join.

-Max Channel IDs is the count of channel IDs that can be announced to this client and have keys.
-Retired Channel IDs don't count against this value.
+* Max Channel IDs: The maximum number channel IDs for which the client retains channel state.
+  Retired channel IDs do not count against this value.

-Max Joined Count is the count of channels that are allowed to be joined concurrently.
+* Max Joined Count: The maximum number of channels that the client can be asked to join concurrently.

+A server MUST ignore an MC_LIMITS frame whose Client Limits Sequence Number is less than or equal to the largest Client Limits Sequence Number it has already processed on the connection.

 ## MC_RETIRE {#channel-retire-frame}